 Use of Cast/Characters: Marina Sirtis had this episode off.
 This is the most quintessential Picard episode, and virtually the entire 44 minutes is dedicated to my favorite character’s development, deeply revealing his humanity.
 This episode may do more for Picard than any other single episode, giving him the most profound experience of his life–and that’s saying something.
 Patrick’s performance is outstanding, and frankly he should have won an Emmy for it.
 Riker has a couple of good moments, but not much else.
 Beverly, Data, Worf, Geordi, they all have only a line or two each.
 Margot Rose plays Eline and delivers one of the greatest performances by a guest star ever, it’s just impeccable.
-Her love and concern for him is so palpable and real that she plays the biggest part in making Picard’s life in Ressik a true home.
+Her love and concern for him is so palpable and real that we believe Picard would stay with her and make life for himself.
 Richard Riehle, who plays Batai, also does a very good job.
 He also plays a great part in the film Office Space.

 Blu Ray Version: There are five deleted scenes totaling seven minutes.
 The first happens in the teaser; it has Picard telling a mildly funny story about sitting through 12 hours of opera with an admiral.
 Missable.
 The second scene takes place right after he appears in his home in Ressik, and he gets up and asks Eline where his uniform is and identifies himself.
 It could’ve been left in.
 The third is the first cut back to the Enterprise, with Riker giving a couple of orders.
 It should have been in the episode, fits right in and it’s brief.
 The fourth one is just Crusher talking about Picard’s metabolic rate.
 Boring.
 The last is right when his daughter is taking him out to the launching, saying her son will get a full life.
 Eh, it’s a bit much.